 PSU participates in the National Student Exchange (NSE) program, which is a domestic program similar to study abroad, and is the only comprehensive, university-level, student exchange program in the US.
 PSU is a Plan B exchange participant which means students pay tuition and fees to PSU, and room/board and course fees to the host school.

-If financial aid resources will be needed to assist in funding your program, it is important to communicate with the Financial Aid Office as you plan your NSE program.
+If financial aid resources will be needed to assist in funding your program, it is important to communicate with the Student Financial Services as you plan your NSE program.
 PSU allows students to use any financial aid refunds after PSU tuition/fees are paid to cover additional NSE expenses (i.e. room and board).
 If additional financial assistance is needed, you/your parents may be eligible to apply for loans through a Federal Direct PLUS loan and/or a Student Alternative loan.
-Once accepted, additional funds are possible by completing a NSE Cost Summary Form, available through the Global Engegement Office, and contacting the Financial Aid Team for an appointment to discuss loan options.
+Once accepted, additional funds are possible by completing a NSE Cost Summary Form, available through the Global Engagement Office, and contacting the Financial Aid Team for an appointment to discuss loan options.